drug-design/course/docs/chapters/stereochemistry.md

 #### Example 2 of Chiral Molecule

-Phosphorous atoms can be chiral, in this case the lone pair is assigned with the lowest priority as the 4<sup>th</sup> ligand, and we have two possible enantiomers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/example-2-chiral-molecule-19a9cb99'><i class='fa fa-play' aria-hidden='true'></i></button>Phosphorous atoms can be chiral, in this case the lone pair is assigned with the lowest priority as the 4<sup>th</sup> ligand, and we have two possible enantiomers.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other